check-spelling/owncloud-ocis/tests/acceptance/expected-failures-API-on-OCIS-storage.md

 ### Won't fix
 Not everything needs to be implemented for ocis.
 While the oc10 testsuite covers these things we are not looking at them right now.

-* _The `OC-LazyOps` header is [no longer supported by the client](https://github.com/owncloud/client/pull/8398), implmenting this is not necessary for a first production release.
+* _The `OC-LazyOps` header is [no longer supported by the client](https://github.com/owncloud/client/pull/8398), implementing this is not necessary for a first production release.
 We plan to have an uploed state machine to visualize the state of a file, see https://github.com/owncloud/ocis/issues/214_
 * _Blacklisted ignored files are no longer required because ocis can handle `.htaccess` files without security implications introduced by serving user provided files with apache._

 #### [uploading with old-chunking does not work](https://github.com/owncloud/ocis/issues/1343)